Collection: Paint by numbers by Robin Wethe Altman

 I especially love paintings that have small homes in them.
 There is just something about a humble, cozy home that makes me feel safe and secure and happy.
 I also love animals in nature, mountains, ocean scenes, and people.

 When did you discover your talent?
-And was it because of a person, an event, a specific situation?
+And was it because of a person, an event, or a specific situation?

 Can you tell us about your favorite setup to paint? (morning coffee, late evening jazz…)